rgalhos/gender-st-experiment/README.md

 ### Setting the pre-test questionnaire

+**Step 0**: Define the questionnaire to be applied in the pre-test.
+Each one of its section may be used to define a specific test, such as DFS-2, anxiety-trait, self-confidence.

+**Step 1**: Add an input text field named as `ID` to define the response identifier.

+**Step 2**: Define this text field as a required field.

 ![step 1 and 2 for setting the pre-test](imgs/pre-1-2.png)

+**Step 3**: Define the input text field `ID` as read-only and hide field in the advanced tab of the field.

 ![step 3 for setting the pre-test](imgs/pre-3.png)

+**Step 4**: Define the unique name for the text field `ID` as `respId` - This unique name will be used to pass the value for the field Id using the request parameter as `?respId=xxxx`.

 ![step 4 for setting the pre-test](imgs/pre-4.png)

+**Step 5**: Define the URL where the page will be redirected after to submit a response.
+This URL should be the webserver URL where the tutor app has been installed following by the `/#/home?respId={respId}` <- parameter used to pass the response identificator.

 ![step 5 for setting the pre-test](imgs/pre-5.png)

+**Step 6**: In the file Server.js, replace the redirect URL for the pre-test questionnaire URL.
+The value for the input text field `ID` is defined passing the parameter `?respId=:respId`

 ![step 6 for setting the pre-test](imgs/pre-6.png)

 ### Setting the pos-test questionnaire

+**Step 0**: Define the questionnaire to be applied in the pos-test.
+Each one of its section may be used to define a specific test, such as FSS-2, anxiety-state, self-confidence.

+**Step 1**: Add an input text field named as `ID` to define the response identifier.

+**Step 2**: Define this text field as a required field.

 ![step 1 and 2 for setting the pos-test](imgs/pos-1-2.png)

+**Step 3**: Define the input text field `ID` as read-only and hide field in the advanced tab of the field.

 ![step 3 for setting the pos-test](imgs/pos-3.png)

+**Step 4**: Define the unique name for the text field `ID` as `respId` - This unique name will be used to pass the value for the field Id using the request parameter as `?respId=xxxx`.

 ![step 4 for setting the pos-test](imgs/pos-4.png)

+**Step 5**: In the file Server.js, replace the redirect URL for the pos-test questionnaire URL.
+The value for the input text field `ID` is defined passing the parameter `?respId=:respId`

 ![step 5 for setting the pos-test](imgs/pos-5.png)